So in this article. I propose to offer some slightly different information - some of it from the more recent articles in the herbal

 settle in various places in your physical form, particularly in locations that are in contact with the external environment (skin,

 intestines, and airways).
-They produce histamines and other pro-inflammatory hormones when reacting to viruses or other
+They produce histamines and other pro-inflammatory hormones when reacting to viruses or other toxins.

 In any case, if you can manage to put up with all this drainage (and not take an OTC antihistamine),

-a well-placed antihistamine just before retiring.
-And sometimes the nasal runniness and the sneezing, like some other bodily processes,
+the nasal runniness and the sneezing, like some other bodily processes, can get away from you.
+If the nasal saline treatments

-it also might be time to shut it down with an antihistamine.
-The two main OTC antihistamines are chlorpheniramine maleate
+The two main OTC antihistamines are chlorpheniramine maleate (Chlor-Trimeton) and

-(Chlor-Trimeton) and diphenhydramine (Benedryl), which has the significant side effect of making you very
+which has the significant side effect of making you very drowsy.
+NOTE: These two antihistamines are "First Generation".
+They

-The "Second Generation" antihistamines do not have this drowsiness effect, if you prefer - or need - to remain alert.
-These
+if you prefer - or need - to remain alert.
+These newer compounds are loratadine (Alavert and

-newer compounds are loratadine (Alavert and Claritin), cetirizine (Zyrtec), and fexofenadine (Allegra).
+(Zyrtec), and fexofenadine (Allegra).

 I suspect that it would NOT be well to mix the two types.